djhunt-ibm/agentic-ai-client-bootcamp/usecases/business-automation/hands-on-lab-buisness-automation.md

 > **YOU DID IT! you just created and deployed your first AI Agent.**
 > Now let's build more agents and integrate them together.

-## Integrating watsonx.ai's agent as an External Agent in watsonx Orchestrate
+## Integrating watsonx.ai agent as an External Agent in watsonx Orchestrate

 To deploy your agent on Orchestrate, follow the steps below: